Coolify vs Cloudflare Pages for Solo Developers

 Global performance.
 Cloudflare Pages serves content from 300+ locations worldwide.
 Your users get sub-50ms responses regardless of location.
 Coolify serves from one server in one location.
 For static content, Cloudflare Pages is dramatically faster for global audiences.

 Build and deployment.
 Both support Git-connected automatic deployments.
-Cloudflare Pages has a 500 build/month limit on the free tier.
+Cloudflare Pages caps the free tier at 500 builds per month with a single concurrent build, and the Pro plan raises that to 5,000 builds per month with 5 concurrent builds.
 Coolify has no build limits since builds happen on your own hardware.
 For active projects with frequent deploys, Coolify's lack of limits matters.

 Preview deployments.
 Cloudflare Pages creates a unique preview URL for every pull request automatically.
 It's seamless and built-in.
 Coolify supports preview deployments but the setup requires more configuration.
 Cloudflare's implementation is more polished.